-As a leading rheumatology, immunology and allergy research facility, BWH has contributed to advances that have significantly changed the practice of rheumatology and rheumatoid arthritis treatment.
+As a leading rheumatology, inflammation, and immunity research facility, BWH has contributed to advances that have significantly changed the practice of rheumatology and rheumatoid arthritis treatment.
 BWH researchers, for example, have helped to develop the TNF blockade – a highly effective treatment for rheumatoid arthritis and one of the most exciting medical discoveries in the past decade.

 Learn more now about rheumatoid arthritis treatment at BWH, as well as other rheumatology services such as lupus treatment, psoriatic arthritis therapy, and more.

 Find a Brigham and Women's physician specializing in Rheumatology, Inflammation, and Immunity.

 Learn how quality and patient safety are at the core of Brigham and Women's mission and vision.